PitiGo/Films_list_App/README.md

 # MyFilms

-A new Flutter project fro movies.
+A new Flutter project for movies.

 ## Getting Started